 With a celebrated career encompassing five decades, Pinchas Zukerman reigns as one of today's most sought after and versatile musicians - violin and viola soloist, conductor, and chamber musician.
-He is renowned as a virtuoso, admired for the expressive lyricism of his playing, singular beauty of tone, and impeccable musicianship, which can be heard throughout his discography of over 100 albums.
-A devoted teacher and champion of young musicians, he has served as chair of the Pinchas Zukerman Performance Program at the Manhattan School of Music for twenty-five years.
-As a mentor he has inspired generations of young musicians who have achieved prominence in performing, teaching, and leading roles with music festivals around the globe.
-He singularly pioneered the use of distance-learning technology with the first technological installment at the Manhattan School and has established an advanced training program for gifted young artists as part of the National Arts Centre in Ottawa.
+He is renowned as a virtuoso, admired for the expressive lyricism of his playing, singular beauty of tone, and impeccable musicianship, which can be heard throughout his discography of over 100 albums for which he gained two Grammy® awards and 21 nominations.
+In his most recent post, he has served as Principal Guest Conductor of the Royal Philharmonic Orchestra for 12 years.

 “Zukerman again seemed the forever-young virtuoso: expressively resourceful, infectiously musical, technically impeccable, effortless.
 As usual, it was a joy to be in his musical company.”

 The Los Angeles Times

 “The precision and clarity of his sound and his strong romantic sensibility contribute to this excellence, but even more important is the intelligence of his interpretations.
 The listener is constantly engaged as he brings a little extra something to each phrase.”

-AUGUST 2018 - PLEASE DESTROY ALL PREVIOUSLY DATED MATERIALS.
+APRIL 2021 - PLEASE DESTROY ALL PREVIOUSLY DATED MATERIALS.